The-Graft-Project/graftdocs/src/content/docs/guides/deployment-modes.md

 These modes are perfect for fast iteration or project where you don't want to manage a repository.

 - **`direct-serverbuild` (Default)**: Graft uploads your source code and builds the Docker images directly on the remote server.
-- **`direct-localbuild`**: Graft builds the images on your local machine and then uploads the compressed images to the server.
-Useful if your server has limited CPU/RAM.

 ### Git-Based Deployment (CI/CD)